thecjharries/go-git-ref-bug/README.md

 There were some very interesting side effects that popped up, including losting files in the active directory.
 [The first version](https://github.com/thecjharries/go-git-ref-bug/blob/597d844f89a60ce7e23cc92dc746f35eabfa9411/bug_demo.go) is worth poking around at.
 Aside from quirks, suppose your automation pipeline injects some garbage to the ref name overnight and completely mucks up `git` processes?

+## Solution

+### Discovering the Affected Code

+Because this is a huge project, fixing this has to be done surgically with as few changes to the underlying API as possible.
+That's rough.
+The best place to start is with `ReferenceName`, the `type` that runs this.
+AFAIK I can tell, given its widespread use _as_ as a function (e.g. `plumbing.ReferenceName("my-ref")`), the best way to handle it would be to convert it from a `string` to a `func(string) string`.

+I spent a lot of time on this trying to track down the problem.
+I also spent a lot of time attempting to fix it in place, which didn't work out as well as I would have liked.
+I'll be submitting a PR for this ASAP.

 ## Benchmarks

 I spent a ton of time playing around with benchmarks.
 I'd love to about how to improve them!
 I tried to add a fair amount of randomness to the process.